Christochi/RestaurantAPI/README.md

 JSON API is used to update the menu in the Restaurant and the Chefs.
 You can perform normal CRUD operations via the endpoints

 ## Requirement
-- install the lastest Golang
+- Install the lastest Golang
-- install Docker (only necessary for using the build in a docker container)
+- Install Docker (only necessary for using the build in a docker container)
 - HTTP Client for interacting with API: Postman, Curl, Thunder Client, Web Browser or any client of your choice

 ## Setup
 There are 2 ways to run this project: `cloning the project` and `docker build`

 ### Cloning the Project
-- clone the project
+- Clone the project
-- run the project:
+- Run the project:
     - from the command line, run `go run main.go`
     - on your browser or HTTP client, enter `http://localhost` or `http://localhost:3000`.
 The default port is ***3000***
     - on change the port or address, for example, ***7000***, on the commad line, run `go run main.go --listenaddr :7000`